Asymptotics of the ground state energy of heavy molecules and related topics: Improved asymptotics

-It is known that not all the Hamiltonian trajectories are closed (see Appendix~\ref{sect-24-A-2}).
-Then one can prove easily that adding to $\Sigma '_{\lambda ,\vartheta }$ the set satisfying (\ref{24-4-51}) we can fulfill (\ref{24-4-53}) as well.
-One can find the similar arguments in the proof of Theorem~\ref{book_new-thm-7-4-12} of \cite{futurebook}.
+It is known that not all the Hamiltonian trajectories are closed (see Appendix~\ref{sect-25-A-2}).
+Then one can prove easily that adding to $\Sigma '_{\lambda ,\vartheta }$ the set satisfying (\ref{25-4-51}) we can fulfill (\ref{25-4-51}) and (\ref{25-4-53}) as well\footnote{ It is important that in the classical dynamics is completely integrable.}.
+One can find the similar arguments in the proof of Theorem~\ref{book_new-thm-7-4-12}.